The Chapel at Providence Place

 REV'D Canon Barry Kowald

-Father Barry is the Rector of St. Benedict Anglican Church San Antonio, Texas, and the Minister General of the Society of St. Benedict.
+Father Barry is the Rector of St. Benedict Anglican Church San Antonio, Texas, and Abbot of the Order of St. Benedict, Anglican Diocese of All Nations (ACNA).
 He was ordained in April 2015 as a deacon and ordered as a priest in September 2017.
 A native San Antonian and Air Force Veteran, Father Barry graduated from Churchill High School, Wayland Baptist University, and Regent University School of Divinity.
 He is married to the former Tracy Maunsell and they have one daughter and four sons.

 We are a diverse group of Christians worshipping together in the Anglican tradition.
 Our churches range from old to new, high to low, predominantly African to predominantly Anglo.
 What holds us together is our commitment to the Gospel, the authority of Scripture, and the Body of Christ gathered where the Word of God is faithfully preached and the Sacraments duly administered.